Drag in France

-Drag in France was initially limited to cabarets such as Madame Arthur and Le Carrousel de Paris, but cross-dressing shows spread throughout the second half of the 20th century and experienced a first golden age at the turn of the 21st century.
+In France, drag performance was initially limited to cabarets such as Madame Arthur and Le Carrousel de Paris, but cross-dressing shows spread throughout the second half of the 20th century and experienced a first golden age at the turn of the 21st century.
 After that, there came a period in which drag was a much less public but much more politically engaged practice, especially with the establishment of the French chapter of the Sisters of Perpetual Indulgence, before it experienced a resurgence in popularity following the success of RuPaul's Drag Race and Drag Race France.
 This popularity created new economic opportunities for drag artists but had the effect of emphasizing the more spectacular but less political elements of drag.

 History

 Early 20th century: Cabaret

 In France as elsewhere, it is difficult to trace the precise origins of drag, because cross-dressing and gender-defying performance precede the term "drag" and drag artists claim affiliation with ancient practices.
 Thus, Nicky Doll places the origins of drag in France with the Chevalière d'Éon and, more generally, the refined aesthetics of the Court of Versailles, while journalists Apolline Bazin and Sofian Aissaoui place it with vaudeville and cabaret, respectively.

 If drag culture in the strict sense was born in the United States and gained particular popularity in the 1980s, France was home to forms of theatrical cross-dressing throughout the 20th century, whether in Paris's cabaret culture or through the actions of the Mirabelles and Gazolines of the 1970s.
 This cabaret culture, particularly at Madame Arthur and Le Carrousel, also gave rise to the first visibility of transgender women in France.
 Another cabaret, Elle et Lui, targeted a lesbian audience and featured a mix of cross-dressing women, butch lesbians, and trans men.
 A 1949 law prohibiting cabaret performers from performing in wigs, breast forms, dresses, or heels meant that trans women found themselves with more job opportunities than cross-dressing men.